Free CAS MAS-II (Modern Actuarial Statistics II) Time Series with Constant Variance Practice Questions

 Solution

-C is correct.
+A is correct.
 For a stationary ARMA(1,1) process Yt=ϕYt1+εt+θεt1Y_t = \phi Y_{t-1} + \varepsilon_t + \theta \varepsilon_{t-1}, the unconditional variance is γ(0)=1+2ϕθ+θ21ϕ2σ2.\gamma(0) = \frac{1 + 2\phi\theta + \theta^2}{1 - \phi^2}\,\sigma^2.
 The numerator combines the direct shock εt\varepsilon_t, the lagged MA shock contribution, and the AR-MA cross term.
 Substituting ϕ=0.4\phi = 0.4, θ=0.3\theta = 0.3, and σ2=9\sigma^2 = 9: 1+2(0.4)(0.3)+(0.3)2=1+0.24+0.09=1.33,1 + 2(0.4)(0.3) + (0.3)^2 = 1 + 0.24 + 0.09 = 1.33, 1(0.4)2=0.84.1 - (0.4)^2 = 0.84.
 Therefore γ(0)=1.330.84×91.583×914.25.\gamma(0) = \frac{1.33}{0.84} \times 9 \approx 1.583 \times 9 \approx 14.25.
-The value 14.25 falls in the interval [13, 16).
+The value 14.25 falls in the interval "Less than 15".

 About FreeFellow

-FreeFellow is an AI-native exam prep platform for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, GARP FRM, IRS Enrolled Agent, IMA CMA, and FINRA / NASAA securities licensing candidates — built around modern AI as a core capability rather than as a bolt-on.
-Every lesson ships with AI-narrated audio.
-Every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback.
-Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).
+FreeFellow is a free exam prep library for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, GARP FRM, IRS Enrolled Agent, IMA CMA, and FINRA / NASAA securities licensing candidates.
+The entire question bank, written solutions, and lessons are free for every candidate, with no trial period and no credit card.
+Lessons include narrated audio, and every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback; Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).

-The 70% you need to pass — question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking — is free forever, with no trial period and no credit card.
+The 70% you need to pass (question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking) is free forever, with no trial period and no credit card.
 Become a Fellow ($59/quarter or $149/year per track) to unlock mock exams, flashcards with spaced repetition, performance analytics, AI essay grading, and a personalized study plan.